drop-games/eb-docs/docs/Game.md

 ## Other gamemodes

-The game will not be limited only to 1v1 duels.
+The game will not only be limited to 1v1 duels.
 There are several game modes currently in the development that will enrich the players' experience.
-Starting with a social game mode that we call the Lounge, which allows dozens of players to join a single server and just hang out and chat.
-The upcoming modes will also focus on expanding base game, for example 3v3 MOBA style game mode that can later translate to a social
+Starting with a social game mode that we call the Hub, which allows dozens of players to join a single server and just hang out and chat, as well invite each other to duel.
+The upcoming modes will also focus on expanding base gameplay, for example 3v3 MOBA style game mode that can later translate to competitive/ranked.